raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 ## Controlling an LED sequence

 In the last section, **controlling an LED**, you used a button to turn an LED on and off.
-Now you are going to use the button to control an LED running a flashing sequence.
+Now you will use the button to control an LED running a flashing sequence.

 You can keep the same hardware setup that you used in **controlling an LED**.
 If you like, you can easily adapt the project and add extra LEDs or a buzzer.